SussexPsychologySoftware/Tutorials-and-Examples/Qualtrics/README.md

 This is a function you can call to end your task in Qualtrics and reset the page, undoing what we have done previously to set the task up:
 ```
 function endTask(){
-    Qualtrics.SurveyEngine.setEmbeddedData('task_data', participant_data)
+    Qualtrics.SurveyEngine.setEmbeddedData('task_data', participantData)
     blankBackground.remove()
     nextButton.hidden = false
     nextButton.click()
 }
 ```

-For this to run,  task_data must exist as an embedded data variable created before this task is run, and participant_data must exist as a JavaScript variable. `blankBackground.remove()` removes the task from the DOM (i.e. HTML) before moving forward, `nextButton.hidden = false` shows the Next button, and `nextButton.click()` clicks the next button, moving us to the next page.
+For this to run,  task_data must exist as an embedded data variable created before this task is run, and participantData must exist as a JavaScript variable. `blankBackground.remove()` removes the task from the DOM (i.e. HTML) before moving forward, `nextButton.hidden = false` shows the Next button, and `nextButton.click()` clicks the next button, moving us to the next page.
 Note that you will also want to remove any added event listeners and intervals/timeouts too before moving forward